On singularity formation for the two dimensional unsteady Prandtl system around the axis: Introduction

 \subsection{Acknowledgements}

-The authors thank V. T. Nguyen for helpful comments.
-C. Collot is supported by the ERC-2014-CoG 646650 SingWave.
-N. Masmoudi is supported by NSF grant DMS-1716466.
+The authors would like to thank the anonymous referees for their comments that helped improve the presentation and results of this paper.
+C. Collot is supported by the ERC-2014-CoG 646650 SingWave, S. Ibrahim is partially supported by NSERC Discovery grant \# 371637-2019 and N. Masmoudi is supported by NSF grant DMS-1716466, and by Tamkeen under the NYU Abu Dhabi Research Institute grant of the center SITE.
 Part of this work was done while C. Collot, T.-E. Ghoul and N. Masmoudi were visiting IH\'ES and they thank the institution.
 S. Ibrahim is grateful to New York University in Abu Dhabi for hosting him.
-Also, S. Ibrahim is partially supported by NSERC Discovery grant \# 371637-2014.
+The authors thank V. T. Nguyen for helpful comments.